 Born in a small town in Pennsylvania, T.J.
 Baer wrote her first novel-length work at the age of thirteen, a science fiction epic starring Commander T.J.
 Baer and her Immense Ego.

 T.J.
 Baer is the author of the 2007 novel Talking About Fungus, which is available in print and Kindle editions on Amazon here.
-Her latest novel, Following Grandpa Jess, is available on Amazon and at Bold Strokes Books.
+Her second novel, Following Grandpa Jess, is available on Amazon and at Bold Strokes Books.
 Following Grandpa Jess hit the bestseller list on allromanceebooks.com shortly after its publication and received a five-star review from Lena Grey of Rainbow Book Reviews.

 She is currently working on an LGBT fantasy series which may never get finished, as she keeps deleting what she’s done and starting over in a misguided effort to get the bloody thing perfect.
 When not writing or teaching, she spends most of her time either watching Community or studying Japanese, though she occasionally breaks out of the cocoon of dorkiness for long enough to go hang out with her friends, who are also giant dorks.
 She is cool.
 Coolcoolcool.